 IELTS reading assessment on paper: You must follow a few general guidelines if you choose to take the IELTS test on paper:

 Keep the question paper closed until it is authorized to be opened; write your name and candidate number on the top of the question paper; pay close attention to all instructions; write your responses in pencil on the answer sheet; and finish each question within the allotted time.
+Developing a habit of underlining key words in questions and passages can aid in quick reference during review.

 You will not be allowed more time to move answers from the question paper to the answer sheet, therefore you must enter your responses directly on the answer sheet.

 IELTS computer-based reading test: You will utilize the given computer if you select the computer-based or computer-delivered IELTS test.
 Make sure to type precisely, using capital letters and the appropriate spelling, and to adhere to the directions.
+Features like adjustable font sizes and on-screen timers can enhance your testing experience.

 Make sure to bring the same forms of identification you used to sign up for the IELTS exam because the reading test will continue uninterrupted.